rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Hypothesis
 In response to the first question, the answer has already been given; the genitive-form personal pronouns beginning with the third person singular attest to that.
-Regarding the -śe% segment as representative of the distal demonstrative pronoun, which is a speaker-oriented pronoun, it will be hypothesized that the demonstrative derivation will be used less frequently with modifiers that exhibit compatibility with both varieties of secondary declension or hypostatization.
+Regarding the -śe- segment as representative of the distal demonstrative pronoun, which is a speaker-oriented pronoun, it will be hypothesized that the demonstrative derivation will be used less frequently with modifiers that exhibit compatibility with both varieties of secondary declension or hypostatization.
 Finally, disparity in concatenation strategies of